riccibruno/riccibruno.github.io/_posts/2018-03-14-c++_lifetime_reference.md

 In general when a temporary is bound to a reference its lifetime is extended to the lifetime of the reference, with three exceptions:
- 1. When a temporary is bound to a reference parameter of a function call, the lifetime of the temporary is extended until the end of the full expression.
+ 1. *ref. param* --- When a temporary is bound to a reference parameter of a function call, the lifetime of the temporary is extended until the end of the full expression.
- 2. The lifetime of a temporary bound to the return value of a function is *not* extended.
+ 2. *return value* --- The lifetime of a temporary bound to the return value of a function is *not* extended.
- 3. When a temporary is bound to a reference in a new expression, the lifetime of the temporary is extended until the end of the full expression (and not until the delete).
+ 3. *new expression* --- When a temporary is bound to a reference in a new expression, the lifetime of the temporary is extended until the end of the full expression (and not until the delete).

 ### Example
 Given:

 ~~~ c++ {% raw %}